Medicare? Medicaid? What’s the difference?

 QuickChange Wraps are covered under the new Medicaid T4545 HCPCS code released Jan.
 1, 2019.
 We are working with state Medicaid agencies and will be updating this page as more states begin to add us to their approved vendor lists.
 Currently, South Dakota Medicaid covers the T4545 QuickChange.

 Private insurance plans typically do not cover incontinence supplies.
-As we are also akin to catheters, not just briefs, UI Medical is currently working to seek coverage with insurance plans and will continue to update this page as new developments occur. currently, Aetna Insurance covers the QuickChange wrap.
+As we are also akin to catheters, not just briefs, UI Medical is currently working to seek coverage with insurance plans and will continue to update this page as new developments occur.
+Currently, Aetna & Farallon Insurance companies cover the QuickChange wrap.